 RLSAS awards a range of trophies each year at it’s club awards, the listing of the awards is here.

 Club Awards will be posted in the “Members Only” section here

-A large range of coaching resources including warm up exercises and technique advice are available here.
+A large range of coaching resources including warm up exercises, technique advice and advice on buying your first archery kit are available here.

 Some Local Competitions

 We encourage our members to enter open tournaments, especially the more friendly local ones.
 A selection of the tournaments we usually attend can be found on the Local Shoots page.